twinstar6980/Twinning.Documentation/english/installation.md

 1. Open the application, click ⌈ Setting ⌋ at the bottom right to enter the setting page, and click ⌈ Storage Permission ⌋ to request the storage permission.

-	If the application does not obtain this permission, it will only be able to access the application's specific storage, but not the files in the device's shared external storage.
+	If the application does not obtain this permission, it will only be able to access the application's special storage, the device's shared external storage is not accessible.

 ## Install `Script`